K1tac/MinecraftRemake/README.md

 ---

 **Minecraft REMAKE** is coded and developed by a sole developer, that's me!
 Feedback is highly appreciated, so any bugs you encounter, please report to me.
-But, before reporting bugs to me, please check `OtherInformation.md` to make sure you aren't reporting an already known bug.
+But, before reporting bugs to me, please check [OtherInformation folder](https://github.com/K1tac/MinecraftRemake/blob/main/OtherInformation.md) to make sure you aren't reporting an already known bug.

 With that,
 happy exploring! 🌍🎮